amdev9/dapp-browser/docs/README.md

 ```
 ## Callbacks Promises Events

-To help ARRAY integrate into all kinds of projects with different standards, we provide various approaches to work with asynchronous functions.
+To help DAPPIO integrate into all kinds of projects with different standards, we provide various approaches to work with asynchronous functions.

-Most array.js objects allow a callback as the last parameter, as well as returning promises to the chain functions.
+Most dappio.js objects allow a callback as the last parameter, as well as returning promises to the chain functions.

 A promise combined with an event emitter allows you to interfere with the process during any stage of action.

 PromiEvents work like ordinary promises with the added 'on', 'once' and 'off' functions.
 This way developers can watch for additional events.

-# array.Ipc
+# dappio.Ipc
 This module allows you to communicate asynchronously between two dapp processes.
 The `Ipc` module is an instance of the `EventEmitter` class.
 It provides a few methods which enable you to:
 * send synchronous and asynchronous messages from one dapp to another